This site wouldn’t exist without open-source tools. To name just a few:

 Prediction Company, LLC

-From 2004-2005 at Prediction Company I was involved in development and maintenance of user interfaces for realtime monitoring and control of stock trading systems.
+From 2004-2005 at Prediction Company I was involved in developing user interfaces for realtime monitoring and control of stock trading systems.
 Those interfaces, running on Solaris, were built with wxPython.

 Desert Moon Consulting, LLC